01binary/zeroweb/src/articles/inverse-kinematics.md

 + *Revolute* joints are defined by a revolution around an axis.
 + *Prismatic* joints are defined by a translation on an axis.

-Linear and angular offset from the previous joint are also included:
+Linear and angular offsets from the previous joint are also included:

 + *Linear offset* is usually the length or height of the previous link, and is defined by a constant translation.
 + *Angular offset* (or *twist*) is any constant rotation that is not on joint axis.